 A. Ease of Adoption

 When it comes to application security SaaS, there is little or almost nothing for an organization to do to deploy a tool, they either need to enable to disable the services.
 For example, to run live scans on the BreachLock cloud platform, a customer only needs to go to the Scans page and click on the Live Scan button.

 B. Reduced Maintenance Burden

 When an organization avails the service from a vendor, it now becomes the vendor’s responsibility to maintain and ensure that the service is as per the standards agreed in the Service Level Agreement.
 With lower subscription costs, an organization is not required to invest its capital in buying security products, tools, or technologies.
 From a capital expenditure, the costs incurred now shift to the operations side in the balance sheet.

 C. Enterprise Benefits

-For a modern-day business, scalability is a major factor while deciding for an application security SaaS tool.
+For a modern-day business, scalability is a major factor while deciding on an application security SaaS tool.
 An efficient SaaS tool addresses this concern without requiring an organization to hire additional security experts.
-Ability to be accessed from anywhere over the Internet is another enterprise benefit which helps in the long run.
+The ability to be accessed from anywhere over the Internet is another enterprise benefit that helps in the long run.

 A vendor can provide its services to tens, hundreds, and even thousands of customers, which brings down the overall subscription costs.
-As compared to investing for onsite capabilities, availing security SaaS tools significantly reduce the costs for businesses, irrespective of their size.
+As compared to investing in onsite capabilities, availing of security SaaS tools significantly reduces the costs for businesses, irrespective of their size.
 Moreover, it is mainly beneficial for small and medium-sized businesses as they get access to enterprise-level security services at a reasonable amount.